 Chilled Water system

 A chilled water system (chiller) is a refrigeration system that cools water that is used to cool air.
 Chillers are used to cool large building such as hotels and stadiums.
+Chillers are classified as secondary refrigeration systems because the chilled water does the actual cooling of the building.

 Water is cooled to about 45ºF in the chiller evaporator and pumped to the building where it cools the air.